Blue Bell, PA

 Tooth loss is a common condition that can occur as a result of disease, trauma or poor dental hygiene.
 The best treatment for tooth loss is to replace the missing tooth, which can help prevent gum damage and tooth damage, as well as restore comfort and confidence in social situations.
-A dental implant is an artificial tooth root used to support tooth replacement structures such as crowns, bridges and dentures.
+A dental implant is an artificial tooth root used to support tooth replacement structures such as dental crowns, dental bridges and dentures.

 Dental implants help patients regain the ability to eat, speak, and smile without the pain and embarrassment of missing teeth, and have quickly become the gold standard for single tooth replacement.